desporamon/SpringAssessment/README.md

 This projects gives me a chance to properly revisit the Spring Framework as well as better understand the Spring Boot flow architecture.
 While completing this assessment with the use of Jean's videos.
 I better understood how the backend is created with the use of SpringBoot i.e.
 - Model - model component is used to map the database (relational mapping)
 - service layer - provides services/ methods as required by controller
-- Controller - to get HTTP requests from client and then call the different service nethods accordingly.
+- Controller - to get HTTP requests from client and then call the different service methods accordingly.
 Inside the controller itself, need to create a class known as - Item DTO (Data Transfer Object)
 - Java Persistence API Concepts (JPA)
 - Concept of Dependency Injection (DI) - i.e. ItemServiceSQL class object needs to depend on ItemRepository Interface to perform actions, therefore need to "inject" the item repository object to the ItemServiceMySQL class object